cedeirasf/Cedeira.Essentials.NET/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Reporte de Bug
+name: 🐛 Bug Report
-about: Creá un reporte para ayudarnos a mejorar
+about: Create a report to help us improve
 title: ''
 labels: bug
 assignees: ''